sekika/swrcfit/README.md

 * License: GNU General Public License
 * Version of this distribution: 1.3

-This file can be viewed online here: https://github.com/sekika/swrcfit/blob/1.3/README.md
+This file is written with markdown and can be viewed online here: https://github.com/sekika/swrcfit/blob/1.3/README.md

 ## Contents